Eilidh Balkwill Fund

 5. Applicants must provide evidence of efforts to obtain assistance from elsewhere.

 6. If support is issued to an individual, funds will be subject to disclosure as income.
 In this case a Social Insurance Number must be provided.

-7. Successful applicants are expected to report in writing to the Assistant Dean within 30 business days after the completion of their activity.
-The report should summarize the event, include copies of media coverage, a financial statement listing budgeted versus actual figures, as well as other information that might be of interest to the Assistant Dean.
+7. Successful applicants are expected to report in writing to The Office of the Vice-Provost and Dean of Student Affairs via firstname.lastname@example.org within 30 business days after the completion of their activity.
+The report should summarize the event, include copies of any media coverage, a financial statement listing budgeted versus actual figures, as well as other information of relevance.

 The approval and amount of funding will be contingent on: